andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 * Total aggregation
 * For movies by year of release
 * For movies by year of release separately for the country of the customers

+We use the ROLLUP extension of the GROUP BY clause to perform analysis on year of release and country:
 {{< github-code-snippets e9f40c4d8a1f71acd6c1dd49967abe5a >}}

 We see the results of the last few summary rows below: